arwaabdelkarim/RISC-V-ISS/README.md

 ## Program Design
-This program is an ISS (ISA simulator) and disassembler for the RISC-V ISA, in particular **RV32IC** Base Integer Instruction Set with support for instruction compression.
+This program is an ISS (ISA simulator) and dissembler for the RISC-V ISA, in particular **RV32IC** Base Integer Instruction Set with support for instruction compression.
 The program works by taking in an RV32IC machine code file and executes its instructions through the following steps:
 - Reading the machine code file and writing it to the text section of the memory, and if a data file exits it is also read into the data section.
 - Going through the instructions one by one by a program counter, detecting whether they are compressed (16-bits) or not (32-bits).